 - The food: I was nervous about the food prior to my trip as although I would not call myself a ‘fussy’ eater I am not a fan of fish or spice.
 I was worried that this was going to be a daily battle, however, Thai food is incredible!
 I highly enjoyed every meal, and there was so much to choose from I never had to force myself to eat fish (and I actually really enjoyed the spicy dishes to my surprise)!
 My friends and I enjoyed the food so much that we even decided to do a Thai cookery course in Chaing Mai, which we loved doing and would highly recommend.

 - The sites: You will never be short of things to do in Thailand as in each destination there are plenty of temples to visit, boat trips, islands, beaches, treks and much more.
 My friends and I enjoyed every bit of ‘sightseeing’ as each temple or island has some thing different to offer and the scenery is truly breath taking.

 - The wildlife: Thailand has some incredible wildlife to see including monkeys, tigers and of course elephants!
 There is plenty of volunteering options available, which are great to take part in to add to your travelling experience.
-Oyster offer some great volunteering opportunities in Thailand including: Marine conservation, Turtle conservation, Elephant park and Thailand wildlife sanctuary.
+Oyster offer some great volunteering opportunities in Thailand including: Marine conservation, Elephant park and Thailand wildlife sanctuary.

 Overall, I can understand why Thailand is a top gap year travel destination as it is exciting, vibrant, beautiful and friendly.
 I loved travelling Thailand and would go back in a heartbeat.